Konda Venkatappayya

-Desa Bhakta Konda Venkatappaiah or Konda Venkatappayya B.L.
-(1866–1948) was a noted lawyer, Indian freedom fighter and politician from Andhra Pradesh.
-He is one of the founders and first editor of "Krishna Patrika", leading weekly Telugu magazine during the early 20th century.
+Konda Venkatappayya or Konda Venkatappaiah B.L.
+(1866–1948) was a noted Indian lawyer, freedom fighter, and politician from what is now Andhra Pradesh.
+He was one of the founders and the first editor of Krishna Patrika, a leading weekly Telugu magazine during the early 20th century.

 Early life

-He was born at Old Guntur to Kotaiah and Butchamma.
+He was born in a Brahmin family in old Guntur to Kotayya and Butchamma in 1866.
 He studied at the Mission high school, Guntur, and Madras Christian College.
 He graduated B.L.

 Career

-Venkatappaiah started practising law in Machilipatnam.
+Venkatappayya started practising law in Machilipatnam.
 After the division of the Krishna district and formation of the Guntur district, he moved to Guntur.
+He was allied with the Mylapore clique.

 Krisna Patrika

-He founded the Krishna Patrika in 1902 along with Vasu Narayana Rao and edited the weekly magazine till 1905.
+He founded the Krishna Patrika in 1902 along with Dasu Narayana Rao and edited the weekly magazine till 1905.
 He had given the editorial responsibilities to Mutnuri Krishna Rao when he moved to Guntur.

 Indian Freedom Movement

 He left the practice and joined the Congress party.
 He was secretary of the first Andhra Mahasabha conference held at Bapatla in 1913 and president of the Nellore conference in 1917.
 He was president of Guntur district congress committee and rose to the position of secretary of All India Congress Committee in 1923.
 He was president of Andhra Pradesh Congress Committee between 1918 and 1923.
 He actively participated in various activities of the Indian freedom movement and was jailed in 1930, 1932 and 1942.

 He translated "The Rise of the Dutch Republic" (1856) by John Lothrop Motley, into the Telugu language in 1922, while a prisoner in Cuddalore jail.
 He was drawn to the heroic saga of the Dutch led by William the Silent in 16th century against the Spanish.
 He also wrote his autobiography in two volumes.
 He wrote Adhunika Rajyanga Samsthalu, which was published in 1932.

 When Mahatma Gandhi launched the Civil disobedience movement in 1930–31, he was president of Andhra Pradesh Congress Committee and in charge of the movement in the State.

 He was elected to the Madras Legislative Council from Guntur-Tenali constituency in 1937 and worked as Secretary of the Congress party.